Pritjam/pARMesan/README.md

 ## Usage
 First, build the project by running `make all`.
 This will generate the binary `parmesan` in the root directory.
 Now you can run the emulator on an executable via `parmesan FILENAME`.
 Run `parmesan -h` for a more complete list of commands.

+## Test Format

+Each test is a single directory containing the assembly file in SWISS format, a file containing the expected output, and the executable file (currently in PARM format).
+Optionally, a directory can also contain a FETA memory dump file which will also be incorporated into the test.

+After running the test(s), output will be stored in a `.out` file in the `output` directory.

 ## TODO
 - Remove ALU Vector operations and prepare for Vector and FPU Extensions
 - List of valid instructions (not opcodes, instructions)